 Design of a novel query language for provenance

-Database provenance

-Specialization of provenance to specific application domains

 3 Deliverables and Schedule

 The Working Group has an aggressive timetable based on the premise that it builds on existing work and does not develop a new model.

 3.1 Deliverables

 The following deliverables have been identified.
 Their titles are indicative only, and the kind of targeted W3C specification has been identified in italic.